JonayedMohiuddin/8bit-PIPELINED-MIPS/README.md

 ### Major Limitations

-1. Only 8 bit instruction memory allows 256 lines of instruction so cannot write large complex programs.
+1. Only 8 bit instruction memory allows 256 lines of instruction so cannot write large and complex programs.
 2. Lack of the 'jal' instruction makes life so much harder.
 Without jal cannot use any procedure calling as usage of jump forces to return to the same spot.
 Defeating the advantage of using a procedure.
 3. Slow simulation of logisim makes it boring (yes logisim's 4.1kHz is slow)